KushagraKumar04/Titanic-Data-Cleaning-and-EDA/README.md

 ## Dataset

 The dataset used in this analysis is the Titanic dataset, which is available on Kaggle.
-It contains information about the passengers who were on board the Titanic, including details such as age, gender, fare, cabin, and survival stat
+It contains information about the passengers who were on board the Titanic, including details such as age, gender, fare, cabin, and survival statu

 ## Notebook Overview